 5.1 General Compliance.
 Customer undertakes to comply with its obligations under HIPAA.

 5.2 Permission.
 Customer shall notify Proximie of any changes in, or revocation of, permission by Individual to use or disclose PHI, to the extent that such changes affect Proximie’s use or disclosure of PHI.

 5.3 Restrictions to PHI.
 Customer shall immediately notify Proximie of any restriction to the use or disclosure of PHI that Customer has agreed to in accordance with 45 C.F.R. § 164.522, to the extent that such restriction affects Proximie’s use or disclosure of PHI.
-Further, the Customer must inform Proximie immediately if it believes that the continued use or disclosure of PHI by Proximie as set forth in this Agreement may no longer be lawful, or conflicts with any agreement entered into by Customer with a third party.
+Further, the Customer must inform Proximie immediately if it believes that the continued use or disclosure of PHI by Proximie as set forth in this BAA may no longer be lawful, or conflicts with any agreement entered into by Customer with a third party.

 5.4 Permissible Requests.
 Customer shall not request Proximie to use or disclose PHI in any manner that would not be permissible under HIPAA if done by Customer.

 5.5 No Conflict.
-Customer warrants and represents that the terms of this Agreement do not conflict with any agreement entered into by the Customer with a third party (including without limitation a Healthcare Establishment or Third Party Entity, as applicable).
+Customer warrants and represents that the terms of this BAA do not conflict with any agreement entered into by the Customer with a third party (including without limitation a Healthcare Establishment or Third Party Entity, as applicable).

 6. Termination; Effect of Termination

 6.1 The Term of this BAA shall be effective as of the Effective Date, and shall terminate when all of the PHI provided by Customer to Proximie, or created or received by Proximie on behalf of Customer, is destroyed or returned to Customer pursuant to Section 6.2, or, if it is infeasible to return or destroy PHI, protections are extended to such information, in accordance with Section 6.3.